Is Controladora Vuela Compania de Aviacion, S.A.B. de C.V. (VLRS) a great play right now?

-On Wednesday, shares of Controladora Vuela Compania de Aviacion, S.A.B. de C.V.
-(NYSE:VLRS) marked $3.79 per share versus a previous $3.28 closing price.
-With having a 15.55% gain, an insight into the fundamental values of Controladora Vuela Compania de Aviacion, S.A.B. de C.V., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-VLRS showed a fall of -63.63% within its YTD performance, with highs and lows between $2.96 – $13.45 during the period of 52 weeks, compared to the simple moving average of -62.67% in the period of the last 200 days.
+On Tuesday, shares of Controladora Vuela Compania de Aviacion, S.A.B. de C.V.
+(NYSE:VLRS) marked $3.43 per share versus a previous $3.60 closing price.
+With having a -4.72% loss, an insight into the fundamental values of Controladora Vuela Compania de Aviacion, S.A.B. de C.V., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+VLRS showed a fall of -67.08% within its YTD performance, with highs and lows between $2.96 – $13.45 during the period of 52 weeks, compared to the simple moving average of -65.81% in the period of the last 200 days.

 Deutsche Bank equity researchers changed the status of Controladora Vuela Compania de Aviacion, S.A.B. de C.V.
 (NYSE: VLRS) shares from “Buy” to a “Hold” rating in the report published on March 17th, 2020.
 Other analysts, including Cowen, also published their reports on VLRS shares.
 Cowen repeated the rating from the previous report, marking VLRS under “Outperform” rating, in the report published on January 28th, 2020.
 Additionally, VLRS shares got another “Overweight” rating from Barclays.
 On the other hand, Imperial Capital Reiterated the “Outperform” rating for VLRS shares, as published in the report on May 3rd, 2019.
 HSBC Securities seems to be going bullish on the price of VLRS shares, based on the price prediction for VLRS.
 Another “Buy” rating came from Goldman.